Decision intelligence for real operating calls.

 03

-"Raise now and risk volume, or hold and absorb the margin hit?"
+"Do we raise now and risk volume, or hold and absorb the margin hit?"

 Expand